passionlim/intensive/Script_HW_5th_week_1st_day.md

 time

 > Susan) There are a lot of time slots for Avengers.
 Let’s go around 7pm after dinner.
 > Ann) Yeap, sounds good.
-Is there any close restaurants affiliated with tickets?
+Are there any close restaurants affiliated with tickets?

 ----
 dinner